unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/README.md

 ![adora_complete_gui](https://github.com/unitiaathiras/VIRTUAL-ASSISTANT-ADORA-/assets/127323277/d281bfa1-c4cc-4644-a32b-6d2e676e51a6)

+She-Ra and the Princess of power.
+Adora finds a magical sword that transforms her int She-Ra, a legendary princess.
+She then decides to join the rebellion against the Horde to free her planet.

 Now we need to create a chatbot section for the model.
 We need it as a pair programmer and need to add a chat section in our GUI for ADORA.So it will be helpful for me in developing....As iam a fresher and learning new things daily iam always stuck with constructors, syntaxes etc :-(  So get ready with our guns we going to do this....  🦖 Also need to modify the GUI as we need to add the Temperature, Day, Time in the GUI.
 Also we need to add a chat section...

 Also heartly welcome to your suggestions guys...